 If you are looking to pursue an exciting career that allows you to interact with people, increase their happiness, and help them feel good about themselves and improve the way they look, a career as a manicurist or nail technician may be right for you.

-The Manicuring diploma program offered at Dorsey School of Beauty gives students the opportunity to obtain a basic understanding of manicuring techniques.
+The Manicuring diploma program offered at Dorsey College gives students the opportunity to obtain a basic understanding of manicuring techniques.
 These include plain manicure, nail art, oil manicure, nail repair, and artificial nail application treatments.
 Training also includes nail technology, shop management, and a manicuring student kit.
 The program is made up of a combination of in-class instruction and hands-on training in our on-campus beauty clinic.

 The manicuring program is currently offered at the Dorsey College Madison Heights, MI campus location (Main Campus).
 Ready to learn more about manicuring training in Michigan?
 Give Dorsey College a call today.

 Dorsey College is institutionally accredited by the Commission of the Council on Occupational Education (COE) and the Madison Heights campus serves as the Main Campus.

 As licensure is required for employment by the State of Michigan, Dorsey College will pay the cost of one time for graduates of this program to challenge the state licensure exam, contingent upon the graduate meeting Dorsey College’s exam preparation requirements.
 Dorsey College has determined that its Manicuring program curriculum is sufficient to fulfill educational requirements for licensure in the State of Michigan only.
 No educational determinations have been made for any other state, district or US territory in regards to licensure requirements.